Cisco Email Security (ESA) Reviews

 What needs improvement?Having Cisco Email Security as a standalone solution is not good enough.
 It needs to be combined with another solution.
 For example, it will not stop all phishing and… more»

 What's my experience with pricing, setup cost, and licensing?It is not that costly.
 We pay for the solution through a contractor and pay an annual fee.

-If you previously used a different solution, which one did you use and why did you switch?We did not use a solution prior to this one.
+Which solution did I use previously and why did I switch?We did not use a solution prior to this one.
 We were looking to automate most of the stuff related to email filtering, so the solution bought from IronPort (now a part of… more»

 What other advice do I have?I would recommend to use Cisco Email Security first as your email filtering solution, but do not rely on it as your only solution.
 I like the product because it is very… more»